 On March 3, 1957, the then Gold Coast was consecrated to the Sacred Heart of Jesus at the Holy Spirit Cathedral for God’s guidance, peace, love, prosperity and protection.

-In 2006, during the 7th National Sacred Heart Congress at Cape Coast, the consecration of Ghana to the Sacred Heart was renewed by invoking the Holy Spirit of Counsel and Fortitude to assist “our rulers and members of the government, so that their administration may be concluded in righteousness and be eminently useful to this your people, by encouraging due respect for virtue and religion and by restraining vice and morality.
+In 2006, during the 7th National Sacred Heart Congress at Cape Coast, the consecration of Ghana to the Sacred Heart was renewed by invoking the Holy Spirit “to assist with Your Holy Spirit of Counsel and Fortitude, our Rulers and Members of the government, so that their administration may be concluded in righteousness and be eminently useful to this your people, by encouraging due respect for virtue and religion and by restraining vice and morality…”

-“Preserve all the citizens of this country in that peace which the world cannot give so that after enjoying blessings in this land, we may merit those of our heavenly homeland,” Prayer of Renewal of the Consecration stated.
+“Preserve all the citizens of this country in that peace which the world cannot give so that after enjoying blessings in this land, we may merit those of our heavenly homeland,” part of the Prayer of Renewal of the Consecration stated.

 At the Congress, the Bishops of Ghana expressed their solidarity by praying that the Sacred Heart of Jesus would enkindle within the Heart of every Ghanaian and especially the youth to build their lives on Christ and for Christ.